brickadia-community/omegga/README.md

 - CLI config via `omegga config`
 - Omegga config is located in a generated `omegga-config.yml`
-- Plugin config is handled by plugin or inside the web-ui's plugins tab.
+- Plugin config is managed inside the web-ui's plugins tab.
+- Plugin config can also be set with `omegga set-config pluginName configName configValue`
+- Plugin config can be fetched with `omegga get-config pluginName`

 Example available `omegga-config.yml` fields